nehaljwani/team.exiv2.org/book/IMaEA.md

 This book is about Image Metadata and Exiv2 Architecture.

 Image Metadata is the information stored in a digital image in addition to the image itself.
-Data such as the camera model, date, time, location and camera setting are stored in the image file.
+Data such as the camera model, date, time, location and camera settings are stored in the image file.
 To my knowledge, no book has been written about this important technology.

 Exiv2 Architecture is about the Exiv2 library and command-line application which implements cross-platform code in C++ to read, modify, insert and delete items of metadata.
 I've been working on this code since 2008 and, as I approach my 70th birthday, would like to document my knowledge in the hope that the code will be maintained and developed by others in future.

 ### How did I get interested in this matter?

 I first became interested in metadata because of a trail conversation with Dennis Connor in 2008.
 Dennis and I ran frequently together in Silicon Valley and Dennis was a Software Development Manager in a company that made GPS systems for Precision Agriculture.
 I had a Garmin Forerunner 201 Watch.
 We realised that we could extract the GPS data from the watch in GPX format, then merge the position into photos.
 Today this is called "GeoTagging" and is supported by many applications.
-However in 2008, we had never heard the term "GeoTagging".

 ![gpsexiftags](gpsexiftags.jpg)